London Borough of Bromley: Districts

 The borough is partly urban and partly rural, the former to the north and very much part of the built-up area of suburban London.

-The principal parts of the northern section, from west to east, are Beckenham, which includes Eden Park and Elmers End; Bromley with Bickley, Bromley Park and Bromley Common, Park Langley, Plaistow, Shortlands and Southborough; Chislehurst, with Elmstead and Sundridge.
+The principal parts of the northern section, from west to east, are Beckenham, which includes Eden Park and Elmers End; Bromley with Bickley, Bromley Park and Bromley Common, Park Langley, Plaistow (not to be confused with Plaistow, Newham), Shortlands and Southborough; Chislehurst, with Elmstead and Sundridge.
 The built-up area around Orpington not only encompasses its direct outskirts of Chelsfield, Crofton, Derry Downs, Goddington, Kevingtown, and Petts Wood; it also includes the erstwhile separate settlements of Farnborough, Green Street Green, Pratt's Bottom, St Mary Cray and St Paul's Cray.
 Other smaller suburban areas include Penge, Anerley, and parts of nearby Crystal Palace including its park.
 In addition, parts of Mottingham, Sydenham, Swanley and Ruxley lie within the borough boundaries.

 There are two main built-up areas in the southern part of the borough: Hayes and West Wickham.
 Biggin Hill, Downe and Keston with Leaves Green and Nash are separate, smaller, rural settlements.

 Local attractions include Down House (the home of Charles Darwin), Chislehurst Caves, Holwood House (the home of William Pitt the Younger), Crofton Roman Villa, and the site of The Crystal Palace.